nightbot/docs/commands/variables/count.md

 Title: Count
 */

-The channel variable prints how many times a command has been used.
+The count variable prints how many times a command has been used.

 ## Usage